AndHope/Basileia-Romaion/patch-notes.md

 - New modifiers for ARM/GEO
 	- New themed Military modifier to replace the generic thema one.
 	- Also gave Pronoia modifier
-- Intergrated various Georgian suggestions from skep17
+- Integrated various Georgian suggestions from skep17 Gave the ere armies more Thematic names get it Carl more THEMATIC